 Where and How Industrial Hemp is Used

-Given the fact that industrial hemp is high in CBD and low in THC, oil extracted from it has been used with the aim of managing medical conditions such as cancer, arthritis, and diabetes.
+Given the fact that industrial hemp is high in CBD and low in THC, oil extracted from it has been studied with the aim of potentially helping with medical conditions.
 It is also used in the manufacture of food supplements and beauty care products.

 - Fabrics and textiles

 - Auto parts

 - Industrial oils